ZachChristensen28/odam-community/docs/data-is-beautiful/index.md

 ## Part 1

 ??? note "Exploring the Value of Data: A Journey Through the Wilderness"
-    >"The universe is wider than our views of it."
+    !!! quote "The universe is wider than our views of it."
-    >
-    > -Henry David Thoreau
+        <strong>Henry David Thoreau</strong>

     Data is a powerful tool for conveying ideas, just as words can tell a story or art can depict the world.
 Splunk is software that helps people understand and make sense of their data.